ptcampos/nodejs-test-project/README.md

 How to run the project:
 * Clone the Repo.
-* On project root folder run: npm install && bower install
+* On project's root directory run: npm install && bower install
 * Initialize MongoDB
-* On root folder run: node api/index.js
+* On root directory run: node api/index.js
 * Navigate to http://localhost:9000

 Test project description: